Visit interesting galleries in the Vatican Museums!

 St Peter’s Basilica

 Through a fast-track entrance, you will now enter St Peter’s Basilica.
 As one of the largest Catholic Churches in the world, the Basilica holds many treasures inside.
 There is the world-renowned ‘Pieta’, a statue depicting Mary holding Jesus who lies on her lap after his crucifixion.
-It is believed to be on of few art pieces in the world which has brought thousands to tears – the visual impact is stunning.
+It is believed to be one of few art pieces in the world which have brought thousands to tears – the visual impact is stunning.
 To see Baroque architecture at its best, there is no other better place than St Peter’s Basilica.
 Your guide will tell you more about the man behind this – Bernini.
-Bernini created the bronze statue ‘Baldacchino’ as well as Altar of the Chair of St. Peter.
+Bernini created the bronze statue ‘Baldacchino’ as well as the Altar of the Chair of St. Peter.
+This part of the tour will be not available if direct access to the basilica from Sistine Chaple is closed.

-The tour ends here, and you are free to stay a little longer in the Basilica or pay onsite to climb the dome of visit the Papal Grottos below.
+The tour ends here, and you are free to stay a little longer in the Basilica or pay onsite to climb the dome of visiting the Papal Grottos below.

 Fancy a mid-afternoon tour and discovering the delights of the Vatican?